🐾 Lifestyle

 "Rover provides the platform and the safety net.
 You provide the judgment.
 The combination is what makes it work."

-How to Find a Great Sitter on Rover
+How Do You Find a Great Sitter on Rover?

 Rover has thousands of sitters in most metro areas, which is both a strength and a challenge.
 Here's how to cut through the noise and find someone your dog will love.